 You should know the formula for the circumference C and area A of a circle, given the radius r:

 Remember that the radius of a circle is the distance from the center to the outside of a circle.
 In other words, the radius is just halfway across.
-If they give you the diameter, the length of a line going all the way across, then you'll first have to divide it in half in order to apply the above formulas.
+If they give you the length of the diameter, being the length of a line through the middle going all the way across the circle, then you'll first have to divide that value in half in order to apply the above formulas.

 The formula for the volume V of a cube is easy, since the length, the width, and the height are all the same value s: